Multi-monitor: Second displays

 Today's second display has evolved from a multi screen personal computer monitor to having multiple technical features such as a touchscreen, web cam or even a barcode reader in stores.
-When a simultaneous touch input is performed on two devices simultaneously there will be a technical solution required to solve the dual input.
+Simultaneous touch inputs will call for a technical solution for the dual input.

 The European Union Intellectual Property Office rejected a trademark application for "second display" by LG Electronics, citing that the term was not distinctive.

 Professional meaning

 Shop and IT-support staff can use the term “second display” when referring to the second monitor in a multi-monitor setup.